Getting Started

 When not to use it

-• As soon as the task starts to get some branching logic (if or switch statements) or business logic is added, consider moving to a saga and using saga timeouts instead of a simple message send.
+• As soon as the task includes branching logic (if or switch statements) or business logic is added, consider moving to a saga and using saga timeouts instead of a simple message send.

-• Often, instead of polling for a certain state using the Scheduler API, it is more appropriate to publish an event when the expected state transition occurs, and the necessary action is then taken by a message handler which is subscribed to it.
+• Sometimes, instead of polling for a certain state using the Scheduler API, it is more appropriate to publish an event when the expected state transition occurs and the necessary action is then taken by a message handler that is subscribed to it.

 Current limitations